WHAT YOU SHOULD KNOW:

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

-You may bleed more than expected or get an infection after surgery.
 You may get a blood clot in your leg.
 The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.
 Even with treatment, you may still have cancer, or the cancer may return.
 Colorectal cancer that is not treated can spread to other parts of your body, such as your liver.
-Without treatment, colorectal cancer can be life-threatening.

 WHILE YOU ARE HERE: